 A partially-shaded location may be an option for your African daisies, but you may reduce the number of blooms you receive by doing so.

-Most varieties of African daisies will close up their flowers overnight, storing energy for the next day.
+Many African daisy varieties will close up their flowers overnight, storing energy for the next day.
 If you want your flowers open 24/7 the 4D varieties do not close up and will have beautiful blooms available at night and during the day.

 Like all the flowers in the world, you need to know how to water them.
 As a general rule, watering your African daisies once a week should supply them with ample amounts of water, without going overboard.

 In a worst case scenario where your African daisies are not receiving any water for a period of time, they are drought resistant.
-Being drought resistant may keep the plant alive without water availability, but the flowers will close up in an effort to conserve energy.
+Being drought tolerant may keep the plant alive without water availability, but the yellow flowers will close up in an effort to conserve energy.

-Well-drained soil is important to the African daisy as they are prone to root rot which is caused by too much water on the roots.
-Soil that drains water well will ensure you do not have puddles of water forming around your roots—this can be deadly to the plant.
+Well draining potting mix is important to the African daisy as they are prone to root rot which is caused by too much water on the roots.
+Soil that drains water well will ensure you do not have puddles of water forming around your roots—this can be deadly to the african daisy plant.